shivannis/xandr-docs-public/xandr-docs/digital-platform-api/advertiser-creative-frequency-and-recency.md

 ---
 title: Advertiser Creative Frequency and Recency
-description: Use the advertiser creative frequency and recency report to view creative data for a specific advertiser based on the frequency and recency of user views. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Use the Advertiser Creative Frequency and Recency report to view creative data for a specific advertiser based on the frequency and recency of user views. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---